TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 61/Isaiah 61.1.md

 ---

-The Spirit of the Lord Jehovah is upon me; because Jehovah hath anointed me to preach good tidings unto the meek; he hath sent me to bind up the broken-hearted, to proclaim liberty to the captives, and the opening [of the prison] to them that are bound;
+The Spirit of the Lord Yahweh is on me; because Yahweh has anointed me to preach good news to the humble.
+He has sent me to bind up the brokenhearted, to proclaim liberty to the captives, and release to those who are bound;